Feeling Disappointed in Luang Prabang.

 6) Check out the town’s night markets.

-7) If you’re adventurous, you can hike in the countryside or even ride an elephant (see here for both).
+7) If you’re adventurous, you can hike in the countryside.

 8) Best of all, relax and enjoy the many bars and restaurants.